 Some were better than others, unsurprisingly, but the top four cell phone carriers make it a breeze to get a new phone (or activate your old one) when subscribing to their service.
 Additionally, you can almost always keep your own phone number.

 Customer service, legitimacy, and company reputation are three important factors to consider when doing business with any of the companies reviewed in this article.
 Check out the American Customer Satisfaction Index to find out how the major carriers measure up in terms of customer service (T-Mobile and Sprint are at the top and bottom, respectively).

 Just because the cell phone provider you subscribe to currently isn't on the list, that doesn't necessarily mean it's bad.
 Keep in mind that each individual cell phone provider on this list can be a great choice if you find a plan that works for, and most of the time you can keep your own phone number.

 Whatever kind of service you choose, whether a prepay cell phone plan or a postpaid plan, make sure it is the best cell phone provider for your area coverage-wise.
 You should also investigate local options as well as the ones on this list.

 The best cell phone plans offer a wide selection of the most popular phones, provide excellent coverage in your area, and have several features packaged together under an affordable price.

 Cell phones can be a costly expenditure to make, and more often that not, people spend way too much money without realizing there are better alternatives.
-If you're looking for a new phone, check out our review of the best place to buy used cell phones.
+If you're looking for a new phone, check out our buyer's guide to buying used cell phones for a cheaper option.
 If you're unhappy with your current phone or plan to purchase a new one, knowing how to sell a used cell phone might be helpful to you.